 BMC, or Baseboard Management Controller, is a specialized microcontroller that is built into the motherboard of a computer or server.
 It monitors the system's hardware and provides remote management capabilities, such as power control or temperature monitoring.

 The Turing Pi 2 board is equipped with an Allwinner T113-S3, which provides BMC functionality.
 This is essentially a mini-computer built into the motherboard.
-It has features you would expect from a PC, such as a dual-core processor, RAM, and a hard drive, albeit in limited capacity.
+It has features you would expect from a PC, such as a dual-core processor, RAM, and flash storage, albeit in a limited capacity.
 The best part is that it runs on Linux OS, yes, really!

 |Processor||ARM Cortex-A7 Dual-Core|

-The BMC Firmware is an open-source project.
-We continually work to enhance our BMC project, providing a solid foundation for optimal management and control of your system's hardware.
-With our open-source approach, anyone can access and modify the source code to accommodate their specific needs.
-We believe that this level of transparency and collaboration fosters a stronger and more robust BMC firmware, beneficial for all users.
+All software related to the Turing-Pi is open source.
+We continually work to enhance our BMC firmware, providing a solid foundation for optimal management and control of your system's hardware.
+Our open-source approach allows anyone to access and modify the source code to accommodate their needs.
+This transparency and collaboration fosters a more robust BMC firmware that benefits all users.